 Our private placement portfolio investments primarily consist of direct or secondary purchases of interest-bearing debt securities in companies that are generally larger in size than the LMM companies included in our LMM portfolio.
-While our privately placed portfolio debt investments are generally secured by a first priority lien, seven investments are secured by second priority liens.
+While our privately placed portfolio debt investments are generally secured by a first priority lien, twelve investments are secured by second priority liens.

-Our current LMM portfolio investments consist of secured debt and one equity investment, in privately held, LMM companies.
-The LMM debt investments are secured by first liens on the assets of the portfolio companies, generally bear interest at fixed rates and generally mature between five and seven years from the original investment date.
-However, since we purchased these investments subsequent to their original investment dates, the maturities range from approximatelyone to five years.
-The LMM equity investment represents an equity position with a liquidity preference.
+Our current LMM portfolio consists of secured debt investments, of which89.0% are secured by first liens on the assets of the portfolio companies, and three equity investments, in privately held, LMM companies.
+The LMM debt investments generally bear interest at fixed rates and generally mature between five and seven years from the original investment date.
+However, since we purchased some of these investments subsequent to their original investment dates, the maturities range from approximately one to five years.
+The LMM equity investments represent an equity position with a liquidity preference.

-During the six months ended June 30, 2014, we funded investment purchases of approximately \$170.5 million and had 21 investments under contract to purchase as of June 30, 2014, for approximately \$49.1 million, which settled or are scheduled to settle after June 30, 2014.
-We also received proceeds from sales and repayments of existing portfolio investments of approximately \$26.8 million including \$3.4 million in full prepayment and \$10.7 million in sales.
-Additionally, we had two investments under contract to sell as of June 30, 2014, for approximately \$3.0 million, which represents the contract sales price.
-The combined result of which increased our portfolio, on a cost basis, by approximately \$181.5 million, or 273%, and the number of portfolio investments by 20, or 30% compared to the portfolio as of December 31, 2013.
-The largest investment in an individual portfolio company represented approximately 2.8% the portfolio's fair value with the remaining investments ranging from 0.02% to 2.6%.
-The average investment in our portfolio is approximately \$2.9 million or 1.2% of the total portfolio.
-As a result of the aforementioned transactions our portfolio has become increasingly diversified across individual portfolio investments, geographic regions, and industries.
-Further, our portfolio investment composition is comprised of 90.3% first lien debt securities, 9.4% second lien debt securities, and 0.3% equity.
+During the nine months ended September 30, 2014, we funded investment purchases of approximately \$333.9 million and had 11 investments under contract to purchase as of September 30, 2014, for approximately \$44.0 million, which settled or are scheduled to settle after September 30, 2014.
+We also received proceeds from sales and repayments of existing portfolio investments of approximately \$69.4 million including \$13.1 million in full prepayment and \$29.7 million in sales.
+Additionally, we had two investments under contract to sell as of September 30, 2014, for approximately \$2.0 million, which represents the contract sales price.
+The combined result of which increased our portfolio, on a cost basis, by approximately \$298.4 million, or 449%, and the number of portfolio investments by 26, or 39% compared to the portfolio as ofDecember 31, 2013.
+As of September 30, 2014, the largest investment in an individual portfolio company represented approximately 2.8% the portfolio's fair value with the remaining investments ranging from 0.01% to 2.7%.
+The average investment in our portfolio investments, geographic regions, and industries.
+Further, our portfolio investment composition is comprised of 85.0% first lien debt securities, 14.5% second lien debt securities, and0.5% equity.
 First lien debt securities have priority over subordinated or other unsecured debt owed by the issuer with respect to the collateral pledged as security for the loan.
 Due to the priority of first lien investments, these generally have lower yields than lower priority, less secured investments.

-During the six months ended June 30, 2013, we made investment purchases of approximately\$19.8 million and had no investments under contract to purchase as of June 30, 2013.
-We also received proceeds from sales and repayments of existing portfolio investments of approximately \$6.4 million including \$3.4 million in full repayment \$2.5 million in sales and had no investments under contract to purchase or sell as of June 30, 2013.
+During the nine months ended September 30, 2013, we made investment purchases of approximately \$31.2 million and had no investments under contract to purchase as of September 30, 2013.
+We also received proceeds from sales and repayments of existing portfolio investments of approximately \$8.0 million including \$4.4 million in full repayment \$2.5 million in sales and had no investments under contract to purchase or sell as of September 30, 2013.

-The result of the aforementioned transactions further diversified our geographic and industry concentrations and based upon our investment rating system, the weighted average rating of our LMM was as of June 30, 2014 and December 31, 2013 was 2.5 and 1.5, respectively.
-See "- Portfolio Asset Quality" for further discussion of the investment rating system.
-Lastly, the overall weighted average effective yield on our investment portfolio has decreased from 7.5% as of December 31, 2013 to 7.1% at June 30, 2014.
+See "- Portfolio Asset Quality" for discussion of the investment rating system.
+The result of the aforementioned transactions further diversified our geographic and industry concentrations and based upon our investment rating system, the weighted average rating of our LMM was as of September 30, 2014 and December 31, 2013 was 3.0 and 1.5, respectively.
+The increase in the average rating is largely due to the recent origination of LMM loans, which are rated at Level 3 until there is performance history to warrant a rating change.
+The overall weighted average effective yield on our investment portfolio has increased from 7.5% as of December 31, 2013 to 7.8% at September 30, 2014.